arijits17/udon/Udon/README.md

 Note that the current LLVM frontend does not fully monitor all of the events relative to Kvasir (Daikon Valgrind based instrumentation): doing so would require modifications to the LLVM pass.
+Particuarly, the pass does not generate comparability information.

 ### Install
 ------------------------------------------